 Some antidepressants have been used in breastfeeding for many years and your GP can provide up-to-date information and advice.

 Women with existing mental health illnesses

 For women with existing mental health issues, having a baby can bring real challenges.
 You may need further support from your mental health team, or specialist care from a perinatal mental health service.

 If you are in the care of mental health services, it’s a good idea to talk to your mental health practitioner if you’re planning a pregnancy, having a baby or looking ahead to the birth of your baby.
 They can go through treatment and support options with you, so it’s important to be honest with them.

-If you are pregnant, you will be offered an antenatal contact, after 28 weeks pregnancy, from the public health nurse (health visitor) who will ask about your mental health.
+If you are pregnant, you will be offered an antenatal contact, after 28 weeks pregnancy, from the Health Visitor who will ask about your mental health.
 They can help you and your partner to complete the Boots Family Trust – Well Being Plan.
 Many women have found the plan useful for making sure loved ones know how to support them if they become ill after the birth.

 - Association for Post Natal Illness: Provides telephone helpline, information leaflets and a network of volunteers who have themselves experienced postnatal depression.
 Helpline number: 020 7386 0868

 - Depression Alliance: Information, support and understanding for people who suffer with depression, and for relatives who want to help.
 Self-help groups, information, and raising awareness for depression.
 Tel: 020 7407 7584.
 Email: email@example.com